 Follow up your environmental changes with sprays or topicals.
 Many products approved for fly control will also help with tick control.

 8. Sunshine at last!
-But too much can create problems
+Too much creates problems

 Many horses experience a dulling of the coat from too much sun exposure.
 This is seen most commonly on dark coated horses such as liver chestnuts and blacks.
 The hair will get a rusty tinge to it and lose its healthy shine.